-How to recognize a “bronze everything” publishing tool: there are “build steps”.
+How to recognize an “engineered” publishing tool: there are “build steps”.
 Publishing tools that were designed with future-proofing in mind tend to be high in friction.

-Another approach would be: Don’t fight the web’s ephemerality; focus on taking advantage of its reach.
+Another approach would be to treat web publishing like cooking.
+Don’t fight the web’s ephemerality; instead, focus on taking advantage of its reach.
 Publishing has a preservation all its own.

-If you publish, you can get an audience, which means feedback.
+If you publish, you can get an audience, which means feedback, iteration and growth.
 On the web, the audience can be global and the feedback can be instant.
 Sure, the published stuff itself doesn’t last very long, but that’s fine.
 Don’t fight the medium.
-Don’t try and preserve every meal you cook.
-Just keep cooking.
-You’re not cultivating food, you’re cultivating a skill, or an audience, or both.
+Don’t photograph the meal Just keep cooking.
+You’re not cultivating food; you’re cultivating a skill and an audience.

-How to recognize a “just cook” publishing tool: you’re typing in a browser tab and it takes only one button click for your thing to go live on the web instantly.
+How to recognize a “cooking” publishing tool: you’re typing into a box in a web browser tab, and it takes only one button click for your thing to go live on the web instantly.